abesto/pixi-kotlin/README.md

 ## Getting started

 How to get hacking depends on whether you're working with IntelliJ IDEA on OSX or not.
+The currently supported version of Kotlin is `0.8.1337`.

 ### Using IDEA on OSX

 This is the simplest case.

  - Install IDEA 14 Community Edition EAP from http://confluence.jetbrains.com/display/IDEADEV/IDEA+14+EAP
- - `Preferences` -> `Appearance and Behavior` -> `Plugins` -> `Browse repositeries...` -> `Manage repositories` -> add `http://teamcity.jetbrains.com/guestAuth/repository/download/bt345/.lastSuccessful/updatePlugins.xml`.
-This will let you use snapshot builds of the Kotlin plugin.
+ - Download and install the Kotlin plugin version `0.8.1337` from http://teamcity.jetbrains.com/repository/download/bt345/166078:id/kotlin-plugin-0.8.1337.zip
- - Install the snapshot Kotlin plugin - you want something like `0.8.1356`, definitely not the stable version like `0.8.11`.
+ - Import the project as a Gradle project

 ### Not on OSX